Apple Seeds - Antonovka

 STRATIFICATION: 90 days cold/moist (5°C).
 Place plastic bag with seeds and soil in your refrigerator, preferably in a veggie crisper.
 Inspect periodically for even moisture.

 POST-STRATIFICATION: Sow stratified seeds 1/4” deep.
-Alternate soil temperatures during the day (25°C) and night (18°C).
+Alternating soil temperatures during the day (25°C) and night (18°C) aids germination.
 Water evenly and regularly.

 GERMINATION: When all previously mentioned requirements are fulfilled, germination generally occurs in 30-60 days.